 In the data-driven world of business in the 21st Century, organizations are challenged with using their information resources as productively as possible.
 A failure to make constructive use of the information residing in corporate databases puts an enterprise at a distinct disadvantage.
-Rivals who make better use of their data will quickly gain a competitive advantage which may be insurmountable.

 One of the methods with which to address this need to use information efficiently is data governance.
 Data governance is sometimes seen as a rather vague term because it has been defined in multiple ways.
-A short but sweet definition from IBM that I like calls data governance the political process of changing organizational behavior to enhance and protect data as a strategic enterprise asset.

 This definition highlights the fact that implementing data governance is not an exercise that can be performed by technical means alone.
 There are certainly many processes that need to be put in place which require software tools and modifying data handling procedures.
-But for a data governance program to really work, it needs to address the human factors that can impede its creation.
-Having the right people driving a data governance initiative is critical for its success.

 Benefits of Data Governance